Tutorial

 docker run -it -p 4242:4242 linusseelinger/model-exahype-tsunami

 The model server is now up and running inside a container, waiting to be called by any UM-Bridge client.
+You can stop it by pressing Ctrl + C in its terminal.

 Note that only one model server may be running at a given port.
 So, if you see an error indicating port 4242 is already in use, shut down the existing model server first.